godotengine/godot-demo-projects/xr/openxr_binding_modifier_demo/README.md

 If your player isn't standing in the correct spot, try a system recenter.
 This is different per runtime, for instance:

-- On Quest (including with SteamLink) hold the Meta button for 3 seconds to initiate a recenter.
+- On Quest (including with SteamLink), hold the Meta button for 3 seconds to initiate a recenter.
-- On SteamVR open the in headset SteamVR menu and choose the recenter option from the menu.
+- On SteamVR, open the in headset SteamVR menu and choose the recenter option from the menu.

 ## Action map